davidjb/2016-devnq-open-source-talk/slides.md

 *tl;dr*: just put it online w/ licence

-* Set up a repo and issue tracker (eg GitHub)
+* Set up repo & issue tracker (eg GitHub)
-* Promote if you want, but people will find you
+* Promote, but people will find you
-* No obligation to provide support or accept changes
-* Ensure you have right to open source
+* Ensure you have rights to open source
+* No obligations to support your code
 * Choose your licence carefully

 ![VLC icon](img/vlc.svg) <!-- .element class="plain" style="height: 100px;" -->

 Notes:
 * You might need legal auth from your company
+* No responsibility/obligation to provide support or time to anyone for your code
 * LibVLC was relicensed from GPL to LGPL for allowing use in closed-source projects.
 Involved getting permission from 450+ people throughout decades of development.